Saturday, March 20, 2010

 Chichén Itzá

-After leaving Chichén Itzá we went to a cenote (sink hole).
-There are no above ground rivers or lakes in the Yucatan, but there are underground rivers and many cenotes.
+After leaving Chichén Itzá, we went to a cenote (sinkhole).
+There are no above-ground rivers or lakes in the Yucatan, but there are underground rivers and many cenotes.
 This particular cenote was spectacular.

 1 comment: